Kotlin/kotlin-by-example/examples/05_Collections/17_getOrElse.md

 </div>

-1. Prints the default value because the key `"x"` is not is the map.
+1. Prints the default value because the key `"x"` is not in the map.
 2. Prints `3`, the value for the key `"x"`.
 3. Prints the default value because the value for the key `"x"` is not defined.